 If a patient had suffered burns to the eyes and body, this agent could prevent the person from going blind.
 With a chemical burn, the damage doesn’t stop, it will just continue to penetrate deeper into the tissue.
 This agent will help to stop that process.

-Was it a big decision to trial?
+Was it a big decision to pilot test?

 Although it is rarely we go to a patient with this type of burn.
 Clearly, for those patients that need it, it can be vital.

-When will the trial period be over?
+When will the product evaluation period be over?

 Diphex (the company who supply the agent) have given us a 12 month supply for free.
 It hasn’t been used yet at GNAAS, but it has in hospital with good effect.